Religious Diversity: How the Indian Army Sets the Gold Standard

 Introduction: Can Religion and Diversity Coexist?

-Globalization has created workplaces teeming with religious diversity, yet conflicts are
+Globalization has created workplaces teeming with religious diversity, yet conflicts

 rare in businesses.
 Why?
 It’s because organizations often separate religion from